Flourless Chocolate Cake Recipe With Crème Anglaise

 - Cut a 9″ round of parchment paper for the bottom of the pan.

-- Add the sugar, espresso powder, and vanilla extract to the chocolate mixture and whisk until combined.
+- Whisk the sugar, eggs, espresso powder, and vanilla extract, and then add it to the chocolate mixture and whisk until combined.

 - Whisk in the cocoa powder, baking powder, and salt.